 Innovative Eyewear, Inc. Announces Appointment of Sr. Vice President, Sales and Marketing and VP of Global Optical Sales and Marketing

-/EIN News/ -- Miami, Fla., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Innovative Eyewear, Inc. (“Innovative Eyewear” or the “Company”) (NASDAQ: LUCY; LUCYW), a developer and retailer of cutting-edge smart eyewear and operator of the Lucyd® and Nautica® brands for smart eyewear, is pleased to announce that it has added two eyewear industry veterans, with deep international experience, to its team.
+Miami, Fla., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Innovative Eyewear, Inc. ("Innovative Eyewear" or the "Company") LUCY LUCYW))), a developer and retailer of cutting-edge smart eyewear and operator of the Lucyd® and Nautica® brands for smart eyewear, is pleased to announce that it has added two eyewear industry veterans, with deep international experience, to its team.

 Mr. Ekene Ofodile, a respected business leader with substantial experience in Global Sales, Sales Operations and Business Management, has joined the Company as Sr. Vice President, Sales and Marketing.
 Mr. Ofodile has demonstrated an ability to work across all levels of an organization to develop high performance partnerships that drive profitable revenue growth.